timtelman/support-offsite/README.md

 Documentation for Blinkt can be found here: https://github.com/pimoroni/blinkt

+SSH into your Raspberry Pi with the following:

+`ssh pi@<your board's hostname>`

-SSH into your Raspberry Pi and run the following command to install it:
+and run the following command to install the Blinkt library:

 `curl https://get.pimoroni.com/blinkt | bash`